Experienced Criminal Defense Attorneys in Tippecanoe County

 Our lawyers have more than 100 years of collective criminal defense experience.
 Our team includes one former prosecutor who gained experience prosecuting serious felonies and homicide cases.
 Understanding how prosecutors investigate and build cases can be advantageous when developing legal criminal defense strategies and working to identify holes or weaknesses in the state’s evidence.

-Understanding Criminal Charges in Tippecanoe County
+Where Criminal Cases Are Heard in Tippecanoe County

 Indiana Criminal Defense Laws